Punjab polls: Kejriwal dares Channi to show 1,000 zero amount electricity bills | Politics

 - India

-Kejriwal, while addressing a gathering here, said unlike his Aam Aadmi Party (AAP), which delivers on its promises such as free electricity, Chief Minister and Congress leader Channi makes ''false announcements every day''.
+Kejriwal, while addressing a gathering here, said unlike his Aam Aadmi Party (AAP), which delivers on its promises such as free electricity, Channi makes ''false announcements every day''.

-Last year, Kejriwal had announced 100 per cent subsidy for those Delhi households which consume up to 200 units of electricity.
+Last year, Kejriwal had announced 100 per cent subsidy for those Delhi households that consume up to 200 units of electricity.
 Consumers of 201-400 units received approximately 50 per cent subsidy.

-The AAP, which is the main opposition party in Punjab, has announced that if it wins in the 2022 assembly polls in the state, it will make up to 300 units of electricity free.
+The AAP, which is the main opposition party in Punjab, has promised up to 300 units of free electricity for each household if it wins the 2022 assembly polls in the state.

-Kejriwal, at the gathering, presented copies of one lakh electricity bills of Delhi consumers, claiming that these were ''zero bills''.
-Seventy to seventy-five per cent people in Delhi get zero amount electricity bills and still there is 24 hours electricity supply, claimed the AAP leader who is on a visit to the poll-bound state.
+At the gathering, Kejriwal presented copies of one lakh electricity bills of Delhi consumers, claiming they were ''zero bills''.

+Seventy to seventy-five per cent of people in Delhi get zero amount electricity bills and still there is 24 hours electricity supply, claimed the AAP leader who is on a visit to poll-bound Punjab.

 Kejriwal said that out of 50 lakh, 35 lakh electricity consumers in Delhi got zero amount electricity bills last month.